fidelix/omnipay-pagseguro/README.md

 If you believe you have found a bug, please report it using the [GitHub issue tracker](https://github.com/abdala/omnipay-pagseguro/issues), or better yet, fork the library and submit a pull request.

+## Aimeos

+This fork is aims to provide compatibility with aimeos 2019.10 LTS.